-Because if people attempt to change only because you want them to, it’s recipe for resentment and disaster.
+Because if people attempt to change only because you want them to, it’s a recipe for resentment and disaster.
 Only when someone is truly ready for change will the change be a happy success.

-I don’t know about you, but I’ve been told many times by people who I’m close with that I should change or quit certain behaviors (and even people) in my life.
+I don’t know about you, but I’ve been told many times by people that I’m close with that I should change or quit certain behaviors (and even people) in my life.
 And even though it was said out of nothing but care and concern for me, I had to lovingly tell them to fuck off because I had to change, morph and grow in my own time.
 EVEN IF what they were suggesting was legitimately correct and the right move.

 If I tried to change just because someone else wanted me to, the change would have never stuck because it wouldn’t have been mine.
 I needed to want to change.
 And then I needed to own my change.
-That’s the only way change will ever happen.
+That’s the only way that change will ever happen.